recorridoCL/weather-icons-rails/README.md

+#In the midst of adapting this into a gem.
+I'm not the original author, all credit goes to Erik Flowers.

 # Weather Icons
 *Version Beta 1 - August 3rd 2013*

 ## A free, open source icon-font of Weather icons

 Weather Icons is a font of 92 weather themed icons, ready to be dropped right into [Bootstrap](http://www.getbootstrap.com) or any other project.

 Inspired by [Font Awesome](http://fontawesome.io/), They work in essentially the same way.
 They are infinitley scalable and any CSS that can be applied to text can be applied to them.
 All you need to do to insert an icon is add the class to an "i" element: